KavumaHakim/KavumaHakim/README.md

 ## Installation:

 To install the tool the first google search result led to a github releases page for the tool with a list of links for builds of various operating systems.
+[Download Link](https://github.com/cli/cli/releases/latest)

 Another link also included a documentation page found here: [documentation](https://cli.github.com/manual/)